frc4911/2017SteamWorksScoutingApp/ScoutingServer/README.md

 The [Z.EntityFramework.Extensions](http://entityframework-extensions.net/?z=nuget) for improved bulk save performance.
 Please note that this package must be updated every 30 days as the [trial period expires](http://entityframework-extensions.net/trial-period-expired-exception).

 To use the FRCEvents library, you must supply your registered username and authorization key.
-See [How to register for FRC Event API](http://docs.frcevents2.apiary.io/#reference/authorization/retrieve-event-alliance-selection) for more details.
+See [how to register for FRC Event API](http://docs.frcevents2.apiary.io/#reference/authorization/retrieve-event-alliance-selection) for more details.